mohamedhasim02/Portfolio-Website/README.md

 # Personal Portfolio Website

 This repository contains the source code and files for my personal portfolio website.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, JavaScript, GSAP.

 ## Description